shunmugaraj-M/shunmugaraj-M/README.md

 - 👋 Hi, I’m @shunmugaraj-M
-- 👀 I’m a software developer.
+- 💞️ I’m a Full stack Digital Marketer.
-- 🌱 I’m currently working in zoho.
-- 💞️ Now i am currently working with postgresql and java.

 <!---
 shunmugaraj-M/shunmugaraj-M is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.